Donald Trump Said John Bolton Was Holding Him Back On Venezuela & Cuba, Says His Views Are ‘Far Stronger’

 According to that report, 70-year-old Bolton disputed Trump’s account of his leaving the White House, claiming instead that he resigned on Monday and the president suggested the two talk about it the following morning.
 The president, of course, would instead take to Twitter to announce Bolton was no longer in his administration.

 Per The Inquisitr, a source revealed to CNN that the 73-year-old president grew angry with Bolton when he wouldn’t go on Sunday morning talk shows to defend the president’s policy decisions.
-According to the report, Bolton had allegedly been booked to appear on some Sunday morning shows, but backed out of those appearances, leaving the president allegedly “furious.”
+According to the report, Bolton had allegedly been booked to appear on some Sunday morning shows but backed out of those appearances, leaving the president allegedly “furious.”